San45600/coding-waifu/README.md

 You can install CodingWaifu from the Extensions side bar in VS Code, by searching for CodingWaifu.

 ## Usage
-After installing CodingWaifu, you can start Codingwaifu with command "Start Codingwaifu" from the Command Palette (⇧⌘P / ctrl + shift + p).
+You can start Codingwaifu with command "Start Codingwaifu" from the Command Palette (⇧⌘P / ctrl + shift + p).

 You can change the avatar by changing the avatar id.
 You can change it before clicking the "start" button at the start of the extension.

 Leave the avatar id blank if you don't have avatar id, it will use default avatar automatically.

 For different avatar id, you can generate it from [here](https://labs.avatech.ai) .

 <img src="assets/preview.png" alt="codingwaifu preview" />